+As you scan the Standard Measures Report (Figure 4-5), notice that it is divided into domain-specific sections.
+The first column lists the measures.
 Following the measures column are the scores for the target speaker reported as raw scores and in standard deviation units relative to the database mean.
 Note that values which are highlighted and followed by one asterisk are used to denote scores that are at least 1 standard deviation (SD) from the database mean.
 Values followed by two asterisks are 2 or more SDs from the database mean.
 The SD interval, which affects how measures are asterisked, can be changed from the default setting of 1 SD to any value, e.g., 1.5, 1.75, to accommodate diagnostic criteria.
 Careful consideration of the plus and minus standard deviation values relative to each score is necessary to make the correct interpretation of performance.
 For example, scores of negative 2 SDs for mazes is considered to be a strength while negative 2 SDs for MLU indicates a significant problem.
 Think about the direction the speaker's performance must deviate to be considered a problem.

-The final five columns in the report include database values of mean, range of scores (min and max), SD, and %SD.
+The final four columns in the report include database values of mean, range of scores (min and max), and SD.
+There is an optional fifth column, the %SD.
 The percent standard deviation is an index of the variability of each score for the dataset.
 The higher the %SD value, the greater the variability of the scores in the comparison set.
+If desired, use the Setup menu in SALT to toggle the %SD display.
+Refer to Appendix V for a great explanation of standard deviation.